 - All OECD countries devote a substantial share of national output to educational institutions.
 In 2019, OECD countries spent on average 4.9% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Finland, the corresponding share was 5.2%.
-Between 2008 and 2019, funding for educational institutions from all sources grew by 4% in Finland.
-Over the same period of time, the increase in GDP was lower with 3%.
-As a consequence, expenditure on educational institutions as a share of GDP remained fairly stable over the same time period. - Public spending on primary to tertiary education was 9.9% of total government expenditure in Finland (Figure 2), lower than the OECD average (10.6%).
-In contrast, relative to GDP, public spending on primary to tertiary education (5.3%) is higher than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
+In Norway, the corresponding share was 6.6%.
+Between 2008 and 2019, funding for educational institutions from all sources grew by 28% in Norway.
+Over the same period of time, the increase in mainland GDP was lower with 20%.
+As a consequence, expenditure on educational institutions as a share of GDP grew by 0.4 percentage points over the same time period. - Public spending on primary to tertiary education was 12.4% of total government expenditure in Norway (Figure 3), higher than the OECD average (10.6%).
+Also, relative to GDP, public spending on primary to tertiary education (7.4%) is higher than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
 However, they do not show the total amount of funding per student because GDP levels, public budgets and student numbers vary from country to country.
 Across primary to tertiary education, OECD countries spend an average of USD 11 990 per student (in equivalent USD converted using PPPs for GDP) on educational institutions each year.
-In comparison, Finland spent USD 12 732 per student in 2019.
-Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 126 777, which was significantly above the OECD average of USD 105 502.
+In comparison, Norway spent USD 17 757 per student in 2019.
+Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 153 335, which was significantly above the OECD average of USD 105 502. - Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
+OECD countries as a whole spend on average around USD 9 923 per student at primary and USD 11 400 per student at secondary level.
+In Norway, the values are USD 15 334 at primary and USD 16 192 per student at secondary level, which are among the highest across OECD countries. - In contrast to lower levels of education, spending on tertiary education varies widely across OECD countries.
+Expenditure per student at tertiary level in Norway is higher than at other levels of education, as is the case in almost all other OECD countries.
+The average expenditure per student in Norway is USD 25 019 per year, which is about USD 9 700 higher than that of the primary level and USD 8 800 higher than that of the secondary level.
+It is among the highest across OECD countries.
+The average expenditure at tertiary level (USD 17 559) is driven up by high values in a few countries.
+At 38%, the share of research and development (R&D) expenditure